XuelingZhang19/Deep-Learning-Privacy-Policy-3rd-Party/README.md

 The pre-trained word embedding model is here: /embeddings/final_embeddings/vocab.txt

-The code for cnn is under /script/cnn-topic-classification.ipynb
+The script for data-preprocess is here: /script/data-preprocess.py The code for cnn is here: /script/cnn-topic-classification.ipynb